jonepl-portfolio/csv-merger-api/README.md

 <br/>

-This Dockerized Python application is used for merging CSVs files into a single document.
+This Dockerized Python application is used for merging CSVs files into a single file.
 It utilizes an Nginx web server and gunicorn to send & receive API requests.
-The docker-compose file is meant to be used within a docker-swarm instance.
+The docker-compose file is built to be used within a docker-swarm instance.
+However you can run this as a container using the overridden  compose file.

 ## Usage